Sameerkhan9412/StudyByte/README.md

 6. Mongoose: Mongoose is used as an Object Data Modeling (ODM) library, providing a way to interact with MongoDB using JavaScript

 ## Data Models and Database Schema:
-The back end of StudyNotion uses a range of data models and database schemas to manage data, including:
+The back end of StudyByte uses a range of data models and database schemas to manage data, including:
 1. Student schema: Includes fields such as name, email, password, and course details for each student.
 2. Instructor schema: Includes fields such as name, email, password, and course details for each instructor.
 3. Course schema: Includes fields such as course name, description, instructor details, and media content.

-Overall, the back-end of StudyNotion is designed to provide a robust and scalable solution for an ed-tech platform, with a focus on security, reliability, and ease of use.
+Overall, the back-end of StudyByte is designed to provide a robust and scalable solution for an ed-tech platform, with a focus on security, reliability, and ease of use.
 By using the right frameworks, libraries, and tools, we can ensure that the platform functions smoothly and provides an optimal user experience for all its users.

 ## API Design:
-The StudyNotion platform's API is designed following the REST architectural style.
+The StudyByte platform's API is designed following the REST architectural style.
 The API is implemented using Node.js and Express.js.
 It uses JSON for data exchange and follows standard HTTP request methods such as GET, POST, PUT, and DELETE.
 Sample list of API endpoints and their functionalities:

 1. /api/auth/signup (POST) - Create a new user (student or instructor) account.
 2.  /api/auth/login (POST) – Log in using existing credentials and generate a JWT token.